devasaur/fadeM.js/README.md

 2. Add the class "fadeM" to any element you want to fade in.
    Add the class "glideM" to any element you want to glide in.
 (Slides from left).
    Add the class "popM" to any element for an effect similar to turning on an old TV screen.
-   Add the class "stickM" to any element you want to stick in place when it reaches the top (Use wisely!)
+   Add the class "stickM" to any element you want to stick in place when it reaches the top (Use wisely!).
+   Add the class "zooM" to any element that you want to zoom to its default size when scrolled into view.

 3. Use the following code to launch faderM from your page.
 You can change the values in quotes to change:
    -FadeStrength: Starting opacity for fadeM ( 0 - 9 )